SioKCronin/website/content/Oloid.md

 a bit.
 This is what happens when you let an embodied, empathetic human play around with engineering toys! :)

-From my perspective, this is the true purpose of software engineering.
+From my perspective, this is the core purpose of software engineering.
 Scan society.
 Find the fundamental wounds.
 Build human-computer systems to gather data, intercept work/experience flows, propose new actions based on batch and streaming data analysis, and iterate until the